gomesluiz/bug-severity-predictor/README.md

 The severity in the Mozilla project indicates how severe the problem is – from blocker ("application unusable") to trivial ("minor cosmetic issue").
 Also, this field can be used to indicate whether a bug is an enhancement request.
 In my project, I have considered five severity levels: **trivial**, **minor**, **major**, **critical**, and **blocker**.
 I have ignored the default severity level (often **"normal"**) because this level is considered as a choice made by users when they are not sure about the correct severity level.

-This project will be broken down into three main notebooks:
+This project will be broken down into four main notebooks:

 **Notebook 1: Data Preparation**
 * Download the necessary data from [Mendeley Data] (https://data.mendeley.com/datasets/v446tfssgj/2) and extract the files into the folder **data/raw**.